 Chris is man of the Mimico soil and can share many memories of Mimico, New Toronto, Long Branch, Bloor Village and everything in between.

 “It was a simpler place.
 Definitely not as congested as it is now.
 There were local variety stores we would ride our bikes to or we might play ball hockey on the street.
+Stores were closed on Sunday and we would gather with friends or family to share meals.
 It was affordable, quiet, friendly and had a neighbourhood by neighbourhood feel.
 We always knew where to go to hang out or find friends.
-The labour base was strong with the Good Year plant, the rail yard where my father worked and long standing small businesses, some of which are still here.
-I managed to end up in the Blue Goose a few times too.”
+The labour base was strong with places like Good Year plant, and the rail yard where my father worked and long standing small businesses, some of which are still here.
+I managed to end up in the Blue Goose a few times too.
+Etobicoke is a special place for many residents.”